didtheyghostme/Singapore-Summer2026-TechInternships/CONTRIBUTING.md

 ## PR Checklist (Self-Review)

-> This checklist is for self-review only — you do **not** need to include it in your pull request.
+> This checklist is for self-review only — you do **not** need to include it in your PR.

 ### If you are adding a new role